 The new commodious dwelling was definitely appreciated by the keepers.
 The new iron tower, however, had a problem – its height was not great enough to make the light visible over the keeper’s dwelling.
-Although this deficiency may not have been the cause, the three-masted schooner Vickery did run aground near the lighthouse on August 15th, 1889.
+Although this deficiency may not have been the cause, the three-masted schooner Vickery did run aground near the lighthouse on August 15, 1889.
 Due to the abundance of confusing cottage lights that lined the river, the vessel’s captain stopped at Clayton to take on board a pilot, but not fifteen minutes after departing that town, the Vickery struck a shoal at 10:30 p.m.
 Enraged with the pilot, the captain drew his revolver, but the first mate deflected the captain’s shot and tossed the revolver overboard.
 As the vessel was quickly settling, the crew abandoned ship and spent the night at the lighthouse hosted by Keeper Michael Diepolder.

-Rock Island Lighthouse was electrified in 1931, when generators were installed inside the 1900 steel oil house and an electrical conduit was run to the tower.
-Coastguardsman Dennis Carroll served as the final keeper, leaving the island in December of 1956.
-The New York State Office of Parks and Recreation acquired Rock Island in 1976 from the U.S. General Services Administration as surplus property and has since installed interpretive signage on the island and opened it as a state park.
+The four-acre island was advertised for public sale in 1968 but was instead transferred to the Thousand Island Bridge Authority in 1971.
+After plans to make the island a historic site failed, the property was returned to the federal government, and in 1976, the New York State Office of Parks and Recreation acquired Rock Island from the U.S. General Services Administration.
+Interpretive signage was subsequently installed on the island, and it opened as a state park.
 Besides the tower, dwelling, and generator building, the island still has a carpenter shop (1882), boathouse (1920), and fieldstone smokehouse (1847), making it the most intact former U.S. light station on the St. Lawrence River.